 Best conditioner for frizzy hair

-If you want something lighter than Olaplex but that will still tame frizz, Davines Love conditioner is the one to try.
+If you want something lighter than Olaplex but that will still tame frizz, Davines Love Smoothing Conditioner is the one to try.
 To be clear: It’s not exactly “lightweight.”
-As Jordan noted: “It’s going to be a little on the heavier side because it’s intended for smoothing.”
+As Jordan noted, “It’s going to be a little on the heavier side, because it’s intended for smoothing.”
 But consider going this route if your hair is more prone to flyaways and uncooperative in the humidity rather than damaged.
 Like the brand’s Love Shampoo, the conditioner has Minuta olive extract, which is full of fatty acids and vitamin E — known for their softening and nourishing effects.
-The conditioner can be especially helpful for those with thick and curly hair looking to fight unwanted frizz — but if you have hair that’s fine and still frizzy or fluffy, Jordan recommends using the moisturizing Davines Love shampoo and following that with a leave-in conditioner rather than a traditional conditioner.
+The conditioner can be especially helpful for those with thick and curly hair looking to fight unwanted frizz.
+But if you have hair that’s fine and still frizzy or fluffy, Jordan recommends using the moisturizing Davines Love Shampoo and following that with a leave-in conditioner rather than a traditional conditioner.

 Best conditioner for color-treated hair

 Sulfate free | Scent: Earthy, citrus | Size: 8.5 ounces